Community and Co-Responders

 SCAS is always on the lookout for more community and co-responders across the four counties in the South Central region.
 So if you are physically fit, have access to a vehicle and want to make a life-saving difference to your community, why not think about becoming one too?
 You’ll need to be able to give a minimum commitment of 20 on call hours a month and all training and support will be provided.

 If you want to be able to help us in emergency situations, then become a Volunteer Community First Responder.
 You will be trained by SCAS to be able calmly and professionally to deal with medical emergencies, providing sometimes life-saving first aid to a patient in the crucial minutes before an ambulance arrives.
 Once the ambulance arrives, you will continue to support the SCAS staff treating the patient.

-After attending an initial five-day training course (spread over several weekends and weekday evenings) and an annual 1 day refresher course, the commitment we ask of you is to make yourself available at least 20 hours each month.
+After attending an initial five-day training course (spread over a couple of weekends and evenings) and an annual 1 day refresher course, the commitment we ask of you is to make yourself available at least 20 hours each month.
 You can choose the times to fit around your other commitments and you ‘respond’ from home or perhaps your workplace.

 We will provide you with all the training, equipment and support you need to do something amazing for your community: become a real lifesaver.

 We have Community First Responder (CFR) Schemes across Berkshire, Buckinghamshire, Hampshire and Oxfordshire, in both urban and rural areas.
 Our CFRs are trained to deliver life-saving skills such as the use of an automated external defibrillator (AED), basic airway management and oxygen therapy, and cardiopulmonary resuscitation, or CPR – and we always need new recruits.

 Because CFRs only respond to emergencies in the area where they live or work, they can arrive at the scene shortly before an ambulance gets there.
 By being able to start life-saving medical treatment earlier, CFRs really do help save more lives.